 NTSB: Probe showed fire aboard small plane before deadly 2023 crash near Republic Airport

-A small plane that crashed just south of Republic Airport in March of 2023, leading to the deaths of the pilot and one of two passengers, was brought down by an in-flight electrical fire caused by a compromised oil pressure line fitting, according to report from the National Transportation Safety Board.
+A small plane that crashed just south of Republic Airport in March of 2023, leading to the deaths of the pilot and one of two passengers, was brought down by an in-flight electrical fire caused by a compromised oil pressure line fitting, according to a report from the National Transportation Safety Board.

-The report, which does not assign blame for the March 5 crash, said that Fayzul Chowdhury, 23, of the Bronx, the pilot of the doomed single-engine Piper PA-28, succumbed to his injuries months after the crash.
+The report, which does not assign blame for the March 5 crash, said that Fayzul Chowdhury, 23, of the Bronx, the pilot of the doomed single engine Piper PA-28, succumbed to his injuries months after the crash.
 Chowdhury, a pilot for the Danny Waizman Flight School at Republic Airport, suffered third-degree burns to 70% of his body, family members said at the time.

 The flight was a "demonstration" to determine if the pair wanted to take an actual flying lesson, officials said at the time.